Academic Progress Policy

 - Students are allowed only two warnings Associate Degree).
 BAS students may have two more total warnings at the junior/senior levels.

 - The two warnings cannot be back-to-back.
 Back-to-back warnings will result in termination of eligibility.

-Termination/Suspension Status (GPA = 0.0 to 1.49): Students are NOT eligible to receive grants, loans or work-study funds.
+Termination Status (GPA = 0.0 to 1.49) Students are not eligible to receive grants, loans or work-study funds.

-- Termination status can occur after the first quarter of attendance.
-Warning status does not necessarily occur before termination as the quarterly GPA and credits completed determine the academic standing.
+- Because quarterly GPA and credits completed determine a student's academic standing, termination status can occur after the first quarter of attendance.
+Warning status does not necessarily occur before termination.

-- If students completely withdraw either officially or unofficially after the fifth day of the quarter and complete “0” credits, they will lose eligibility for financial aid.
-Students receiving any financial aid during the first five days of the quarter will also lose eligibility if completing zero credits.
+- If students completely withdraw either officially or unofficially after the fifth class day of the quarter and complete zero credits, they will lose eligibility for financial aid.
 Repayment of all or part of the grant funds (used for tuition and fees or disbursed to the student) may also be required if students did not earn the aid received.
-Aid is earned based on the number of days of class attendance.
-If the college is required to return tuition funds to federal accounts in excess of the state tuition refund policy, students will be billed for the additional refund.
-There is no penalty for withdrawal prior to the fifth day of the quarter if no financial aid has been used.

 - If students fail to complete the required credits indicated on the chart, the quarterly GPA drops below 1.5, or the cumulative GPA is less than 2.0 at the end of the second academic year (six quarters), students will lose eligibility for aid.

 - If students do not complete their programs of study within the allowed timeframe, their eligibility for aid will expire.